 As Americans continue turning away from milk, an industry group is pushing back at its critics with a social media campaign trumpeting the benefits of milk.

 More Americans purchased homes in December, yet total sales slipped in 2014 as first-time buyers struggled to find houses.

-A gauge designed to predict the economy's future health posted a solid increase in September after no gain in the previous month.
+An index designed to predict the future health of the U.S. economy posted a fourth straight solid gain in December.

 The world's largest hamburger chain reported falling earnings and sales for its fourth quarter on Friday and says it is going to take action this year to save money and bring customers back.
 This includes slowing down new restaurant openings in some markets.